abelcuskelly/DeFairy-LP-Tracker/README.md

 2. **Connect Wallet**: Click "Connect Phantom" for wallet integration
 3. **Automatic Loading**: Portfolio data loads automatically from all DEXes

+### Pool-Specific Alert Configuration

+1. **Enable Pool Alerts**: Toggle the switch in the "Alerts" column for each pool
+2. **Select All Pools**: Use the master toggle to enable alerts for all pools at once
+3. **Configure Notifications**: Click "Notification Settings" to set up:
+   - Telegram bot notifications (requires chat ID)
+   - Email alerts (requires email address)
+   - In-app notifications (enabled by default)
+4. **Customize Thresholds**: Set imbalance ratio and price deviation alerts

 ### Pool Activity Monitor

 Access advanced monitoring features: